 7. Mission Bay Pavilions: Small is the New Big

 Small projects can have a big impact.
-We tested this thesis in 2007 when developing the once-abandoned lot under Highway 280 in San Francisco into what is now known as Mission Creek Sports Park.
-After negotiating requirements with the San Francisco Redevelopment Agency, MKThink transformed this former brownfield into a community resource featuring creekside park with basketball, volleyball, and tennis courts.
+We tested this thesis in 2007 when developing the abandoned lot under Highway 280 in San Francisco into what is now Mission Creek Sports Park.
+After negotiating requirements with the San Francisco Redevelopment Agency, MKThink transformed this former brownfield into a community resource featuring creek-side park with basketball, volleyball, and tennis courts.
 Anchoring the park at either end are the Kayak House and the Maintenance Pavilion, which stylishly house recreation equipment and public restrooms.
-With their design, we aimed for creating delight while staying cost- and schedule-conscious.
-The result is much appreciated.
-So much so that, in 2009, urban design critic John King wrote: "Kayak House is the most lyrical shed you'll ever see.
+With their design, we created delight while staying cost and schedule conscious.
+In 2009, urban design critic John King wrote: "Kayak House is the most lyrical shed you'll ever see.
 It also delivers a moral: The public infrastructure around us need never be mundane."

 8. Stanford d.school: Architecture Out of the Way